-Having a trade show display booth at a key industry event can provide significant marketing and sales efficiencies.
-Show participation enables companies to have instant exposure to a significant number of high opportunity prospects.
+Having a trade show display at a key industry event can provide significant marketing and sales efficiencies.
+Show participation enables companies to have instant exposure to a significant number of high-opportunity prospects.

 In addition, the personalized interaction with booth visitors during a show event can often shorten the purchase decision-making process, enabling you to convert prospects into customers in a condensed period of time.

 Trade show events, by nature, have pre-selected audiences who share similar needs and concerns.
-Therefore, when a visitor walks into your trade show display booth, it means he or she has some interest in what you are exhibiting and wants information, according to Ken MacKenzie, who served as Senior Consultant with International Public Relations and Marketing Manager with a U.S. Trade Center.
+When a visitor walks into your trade show booth, it means he or she has interest in what you are exhibiting and likely wants information, according to trade show expert Ken MacKenzie, who served as a senior consultant with a U.S. Trade Center.

 Therefore, you have a prime opportunity to focus on your visitor and direct the conversation to how your products or services can best serve his or her needs.
 Mr. MacKenzie offers the following tips to maximize interaction.